earthly/ci-examples/pull-through-cache/README.md

 # Pull-Through Cache

 This is an example of how you might configure and use a pull-through cache to augment your Earthly CI builds.
 There are a couple parts within this folder, some of which are meant for illustration only.

-If you need additional help configuring a pull-through cache with
+Pull-Through caches aren't something everybody needs.
+Setting one of these up may help in the following situations:

+* You are exceeding your registries pull limit
+* Your registry can't cope with the load from CI or Production
+* You want to cache images closer to where they are actually used

 ## `terraform` Folder